Targeted Therapy Drugs for Gallbladder Cancer

 In a small percentage of gallbladder cancers, the tumor cells have rearrangement in the RET gene that cause them to make an abnormal form of the RET protein.
 This abnormal protein helps the tumor cells grow.

-Selpercatinib (Retevmo) or pralsetinib (Gayreto) are RET inhibitors and can be used to treat advanced gallbladder cancers with the RET rearrangement.
+Selpercatinib (Retevmo) and pralsetinib (Gayreto) are RET inhibitors and can be used to treat advanced gallbladder cancers with the RET rearrangement.

 These drugs are taken by mouth as capsules, typically once or twice a day.